Australian Science Policy Fellowship Program

 Please note that the host department role descriptions may be updated over the course of the application period.
 Final offers of fellowship placements and roles are at the discretion of the host department.

 Our ideal candidate

 Our ideal candidate will have significant scientific expertise and an interest in gaining policy development experience.
-The program is targeted at early- and mid-career researchers who are no more than 15 years post-PhD.
+The program is targeted at early- and mid-career scientists and engineers who are no more than 15 years post-PhD (adjusted for career breaks).
 We are looking for people who are adaptable, able to generate new ideas and solve problems.

 Successful candidates will have strong conceptual, analytical and research skills, clear oral and written communication skills, strong team work skills, and the ability to achieve results within a demanding environment.